Veguinho/plug-js/docs/quick-start.md

 # CQL expressions are self-explanatory
 user's age is greater than 18
 ```
+The expected output in this case would be either `true` or `false`.

 For developers, CQL serves as an abstraction layer between the application and the underlying personalization infrastructure: